Could Your Puppy Have a Food Sensitivity?

 - It’s difficult to isolate the exact protein that prompts food sensitivity in a mixed diet with many ingredients, but a limited ingredient diet can help you narrow it down and reduce the likelihood of an upset stomach.

 Even if your puppy isn’t showing signs of food sensitivity, you might want to keep a nutritional history of what you feed your puppy.
 This way, if your puppy develops food sensitivity later in life, it’ll be easier to identify the problem.

 Food for Puppies With a Sensitive Stomach

 The Nutro Company provides balanced nutrient levels to help your puppy grow healthy and strong.
-NATURAL CHOICE® Puppy Formulas use single animal protein sources (chicken or lamb) and easily digestible carbohydrate sources, such as whole brown rice and whole grain oatmeal, for puppies with sensitive stomachs.
-NATURAL CHOICE® Limited Ingredient Diet Puppy Lamb & Whole Brown Rice Formula also uses a novel animal protein sourced from Australian and New Zealand lamb to help reduce the likelihood of aggravating food sensitivities.
+NUTRO® Puppy Formulas use single animal protein sources (chicken or lamb) and easily digestible carbohydrate sources, such as whole brown rice and whole grain oatmeal, for puppies with sensitive stomachs.
+NUTRO® Limited Ingredient Diet Puppy Lamb & Whole Brown Rice Formula also uses a novel animal protein sourced from Australian and New Zealand lamb to help reduce the likelihood of aggravating food sensitivities.

 1 Favrot C, J Steffan, W Seewald and F Picco.
 2009.
 A prospective study on the clinical features of chronic atopic dermatitis and its diagnosis.
 “Vet Derm” 21:23-31.